-Replacing suppliers is time consuming and expensive.
-It is also difficult to agree on favorable credit terms with new suppliers.
+Replacing suppliers is time-consuming and expensive.
+It is also difficult to agree on favourable credit terms with new suppliers.
 You may have to pay extra for goods and services, or pay your invoices earlier than you usually would.
 This will eat into your cash flow.

 How to Check Business Credit Scores